sorrentinoraf/cateaurilia.github.io/portfolioraffolone.md

 <div class="content">
   <h5>Personal Project | 06/2017 – 08/2017</h5>
   Created an Android game with Unity3D and C# scripting.
 Designed the 2D and 3D graphical assets.
 Implemented the analytics system and a Facebook-based leaderboard.
 The game was awarded with two articles on the local newspapers <a href="{{ base.url | prepend: site.url }}/external/articolo-napoli-today">NapoliToday</a> and <a href="{{ base.url | prepend: site.url }}/external/articolo-vesuvio-live">VesuvioLive</a>.

+  The two articles have been re-hosted on this website to make sure they won't be lost.
+Original links are: <a href="https://goo.gl/4aQWzE">NapoliToday</a> and <a href="https://goo.gl/9VDzBa">VesuvioLive</a>
 </div>

 <script src="{{ base.url | prepend: site.url }}/assets/js/collapsible-items.js"></script>